-We have invested a substantial portion of our available cash in money market funds and high quality, marketable debt instruments of corporations and government sponsored enterprises in accordance with our investment policy.
+We have invested a substantial portion of our available cash in money market funds, U.S. treasury notes, and high quality, marketable debt instruments of corporations and government sponsored enterprises in accordance with our investment policy.
 Our investment policy defines allowable investments and establishes guidelines relating to credit quality, diversification, and maturities of our investments to preserve principal and maintain liquidity.
 All investment securities have a credit rating of at least A3/A- or better, or P-1/A-1 or better, as determined by Moody's Investors Service or Standard & Poor's.
 Our investment portfolio has not been adversely impacted by the disruptions in the credit markets that have occurred in the past.
 However, if there are future disruptions in the credit markets, there can be no assurance that our investment portfolio will not be adversely affected.

-At December 31, 2018, we had \$473.5 million in cash, cash equivalents, and investment securities, compared to \$341.3 million at December 31, 2017.
-This \$132.2 million increase in cash, cash equivalents, and investment securities during 2018 was primarily due to proceeds from our follow-on public offering in November 2018, partially offset by our cash used in operations.
-Net cash used in operating activities decreased to \$167.5 million in 2018 compared to \$217.8 million in 2017 and \$208.4 million in 2016.
-The decrease in net cash used in operating activities in 2018 relative to 2017 was due to an increase in our net revenues, partially offset by additional clinical study activities, including a \$10.0 million upfront license payment to Neuren Pharmaceuticals, and additional marketing costs related to our direct-to-consumer advertising campaign.
-The increase in net cash used in operating activities in 2017 relative to 2016 was primarily due to expansion of our research and development activities and additional costs to support the commercialization of NUPLAZID.
+At December 31, 2019, we had \$697.4 million in cash, cash equivalents, and investment securities, compared to \$473.5 million at December 31, 2018.
+This \$223.9 million increase in cash, cash equivalents, and investment securities during 2019 was primarily due to cash provided by financing activities and increased revenue from operating activities.

+Net cash used in operating activities decreased to \$151.1 million in 2019 compared to \$167.5 million in 2018 and \$217.8 million in 2017.
+The decrease in net cash used in operating activities in 2019 relative to 2018 was due to an increase in our net revenues, partially offset by additional clinical study activities and increased charitable contributions.
+The decrease in net cash used in operating activities in 2018 relative to 2017 was primarily due to an increase in our net revenues, partially offset by additional clinical study activities, including a \$10.0 million upfront license payment to Neuren Pharmaceuticals, and additional marketing costs related to our direct-to-consumer advertising campaign.

-Net cash used in investing activities totaled \$71.5 million in 2018 compared to net cash provided by investing activities of \$92.5 million in 2017 and net cash used in investing activities of \$261.9 million in 2016.
+Net cash used in investing activities totaled \$165.8 million in 2019 compared to \$71.5 million in 2018 and net cash provided by investing activities of \$92.5 million in 2017.
+The increase in net cash used in investing activities in 2019 compared to 2018 was primarily due to an increase in net purchases of investment securities attributable to an increase in proceeds from the exercise of employee stock options that contributed approximately \$91.6 million more proceeds available for investment.
 Net cash used in investing activities in 2018 compared to the net cash provided by investing activities in 2017 was primarily due to a decrease in maturities of investment securities attributable to cash used to fund operations.
-Net cash provided by investing activities in 2017 compared to the net cash used in investing activities in 2016 was primarily due to a decrease in purchases of investment securities attributable to cash used to fund operations.

-Net cash provided by financing activities increased to \$306.6 million in 2018 compared to \$31.2 million in 2017 and decreased compared to \$533.8 million in 2016.
+Net cash provided by financing activities increased to \$371.8 million in 2019 compared to \$306.6 million in 2018 and \$31.2 million in 2017.
+The increase in net cash provided by financing activities in 2019 relative to 2018 was primarily due to an increase of \$91.6 million in proceeds resulting from the exercise of employee stock options.
 The increase in net cash provided by financing activities in 2018 relative to 2017 was primarily attributable to the November 2018 follow-on public offering that contributed approximately \$298.5 million in total net proceeds in 2018, with no comparable offering in 2017.
-The decrease in net cash provided by financing activities in 2017 relative to 2016 was primarily attributable to the January and August 2016 follow-on public offerings that contributed approximately \$497.5 million in total net proceeds in 2016, with no comparable offerings in 2017.